Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Of the three, estradiol is the critical lever in the body and brain (outside of pregnancy).

-Technically, estradiol is a steroid hormone (one of about 50) which ultimately comes from the mother of all these hormones, pregnenelone (check out full review here - fascinating).
+Technically, estradiol is a steroid hormone (one of about 50) which ultimately comes from the mother of all these hormones, pregnenolone (check out the full review here - fascinating).

 Ultimately, estradiol and all the sex hormones are made from cholesterol.